seyone22/book_model_api/README.md

 # Next steps

+- [x] Create Content-Based Filtering Model

-1. Create a Collaborative filtering model using data gathered from the user data in the goodbooks-10k dataset, our own generated data, and data from the Sri Lankan National Bibliography.
+- [ ] Create a Collaborative filtering model using data gathered from the user data in the goodbooks-10k dataset, our own generated data, and data from the Sri Lankan National Bibliography.

-2. Combine the Collaborative Filtering model and the Content- Based filtering model, to create a hybrid recommendation model.
+- [ ] Combine the Collaborative Filtering model and the Content- Based filtering model, to create a hybrid recommendation model.

-3. Improve the model using Matrix Factorization and Neural Net techniques.
+- [ ] Improve the model using Matrix Factorization and Neural Net techniques.